Pelvic Health Survey: 100 x dental kits

 Pelvic floor muscles that are either too weak, too tight or fail to contract and relax as needed can lead to urinary problems (frequency, hesitancy, pain or incontinence), bowel problems (incontinence or constipation), sexual problems (pain, discomfort, erectile dysfunction, premature ejaculation), pain in the pelvic region and pelvic organ prolapse.
 Amongst men, the awareness of their pelvic floor muscles and the signs and symptoms of poor function is astonishingly low.
 Likewise, the awareness in women of the signs and symptoms of a tight pelvic floor is also low.

-The survey will close on 1st June.
-On closure all entrants who have completed the survey in its entirety will be entered into a prize draw for the chance to win 1 of 100 dental kits, including dental floss, breath freshener and a travel toothbrush!
+The survey will close on 15th June.
+On closure all entrants who have completed the survey in its entirety will be entered into a prize draw for the chance to win 1 of 100 dental kits, including breath freshener and a travel toothbrush!
 Perfect for weekends away.

 We truly value and appreciate your assistance and feedback.
 Please be assured that your personal information will not be sent to any third parties.
 Thank you for your help.